MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-II-National-Marine-Fisheries-Service-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-C-Marine-Mammals/part-218-Regulations-Governing-Taking-Importing-Marine-Mammals/subpart-I-Taking-Importing-Marine-Mammals-US-Navys-Atlantic-Fleet-Training-Testing-AFTT/section-218.81.md

 ##### § 218.81 Effective dates. #####

-Regulations in this subpart are effective November 14, 2018 through November 13, 2023.
+Regulations in this subpart are effective from December 23, 2019 through November 13, 2025.